Ayaan Hirsi Ali: Israel and the Palestinians

-On the way Israel is perceived in the Netherlands:
+On the way Israel is perceived in the Netherlands, she has said:

 The crisis of Dutch socialism can be sized up in its attitudes toward both Islam and Israel.
 It holds Israel to exceptionally high moral standards.
 The Israelis, however, will always do well, because they themselves set high standards for their actions.
 The standards for judging the Palestinians, however, are very low.
 Most outsiders remain silent on all the problems in their territories.
 That helps the Palestinians become even more corrupt than they already are.
 Those who live in the territories are not allowed to say anything about this because they risk being murdered by their own people.

-Hirsi Ali has also said Western governments should stop "demonizing" the state of Israel and instead look to the country as an example of how to implement efficient border security and counter-terrorism measures.
-Hirsi Ali has praised Israel prime minister Benjamin Netanyahu leadership in Israel and has said he deserves a Nobel Peace Prize.

 Personal life

-Hirsi Ali married British historian Niall Ferguson on 10 September 2011.
+Hirsi Ali married British–American historian Niall Ferguson on 10 September 2011.
 They have two sons.

+In 2023, Hirsi Ali announced that she had become a Christian.

 Reception

-Hirsi Ali has attracted praise and criticism from English-speaking commentators.
-Literary critic and journalist Christopher Hitchens regarded her as "the most important public intellectual probably ever to come out of Africa."
 Patt Morrison of the Los Angeles Times called Hirsi Ali a freedom fighter for feminism who has "put her life on the line to defend women against radical Islam."
+Jill Filipovic of The New York Times writes that "There are few women in the world who generate as much animosity, and as many accusations of hypocrisy, as Ayaan Hirsi Ali."

 Tunku Varadarajan wrote in 2017 that, with "multiple fatwas on her head, Hirsi Ali has a greater chance of meeting a violent end than anyone I've met, Salman Rushdie included."
-According to Andrew Anthony of The Guardian, Ayaan Hirsi Ali is admired by secularists and "loathed not just by Islamic fundamentalists but by many western liberals, who find her rejection of Islam almost as objectionable as her embrace of western liberalism."
+According to Andrew Anthony of The Guardian, Hirsi Ali is admired by many secularists and "loathed not just by Islamic fundamentalists but by many western liberals, who find her rejection of Islam almost as objectionable as her embrace of western liberalism."

-The Caged Virgin

-In his 2006 review of this collection of seventeen essays and articles on Islam by Hirsi Ali, journalist Christopher Hitchens noted her three themes: "first, her own gradual emancipation from tribalism and superstition; second, her work as a parliamentarian to call attention to the crimes being committed every day by Islamist thugs in mainland Europe; and third, the dismal silence, or worse, from many feminists and multiculturalists about this state of affairs."

-He described the activist as a "charismatic figure in Dutch politics" and criticised the Dutch government for how it protected her from Islamic threats after her collaboration with Theo van Gogh on the short film Submission and the assassination of the director.

-Mahmood noted that the title of the work is "highly reminiscent of the nineteenth-century literary genre centered on Orientalist fantasies of the harem".